"Always Nice and Confident, Sometimes Wrong": Developer's Experiences Engaging Large Language Models (LLMs) Versus Human-Powered Q&A Platforms for Coding Support: Background Related Works

-Created in 2008, Stack Overflow quickly became the most widely used Q\&A platform for software engineers in the world.
-Monthly, about 50 million people visit the Stack Overflow Q\&A forum to learn and share information~\cite{nasehi2012makes}.
-Stack Overflow is centered around nine design decisions: voting, tags, editing, badges, karma, pre-search, search engine optimization, user interface, and critical mass~\cite{treude2011programmers}.
-These techniques help maintain Stack Overflow as a thriving social community.
-As such a well-developed and popular platform, SO triggered numerous research to conduct study on this platform.
+Created in 2008, SO quickly became the most widely used Q\&A platform for software engineers in the world with about 50 million visits monthly~\cite{nasehi2012makes,SEdata2023}.
+SO is centered around nine design decisions: voting, tags, editing, badges, karma, pre-search, search engine optimization, user interface, and critical mass~\cite{treude2011programmers}.
+As such a well-developed and popular platform, SO triggered numerous researchers to conduct studies on this platform.
 Mamykina1 et al. examined what contributed to SO's success, specifically engaged with the founder of this platform~\cite{mamykina2011design}.
-As a question-initiated system, much research focuses on analyzing the questions asked on Stack Overflow.
-First, researchers explored the types of questions being posed on SO.
-Treude et al.'s paper in 2011 is one of the mostly cited work around SO~\cite{treude2011programmers}.
+As a question-initiated system, much research focuses on analyzing the questions asked on SO, with Treude et al.'s paper in 2011 being one of the most cited works around SO~\cite{treude2011programmers}.
 They summarized 7 categories of questions: how-to, discrepancy, environment, error, decision help, conceptual, and review.

-In addition to the high-level summary, researchers also delve into specific use cases.
-Stack Overflow's official report in 2023 summarized these most popular use cases: writing code(82.55\%), debugging and getting help(48.89\%), documenting code(34.37\%), learning about a codebase(30.1\%), testing code(23.87\%), project planning(13.52\%), committing and reviewing code(10.09\%), deployment and monitoring(4.74\%), and collaborating with teammates(3.65\%)~\cite{insight2023}.
-Recently, Antelmi et al. also examined two consecutive years of programming-related questions from Stack Overfow and Reddit, performing a longitudinal study on users’ posting activity and their high-order interaction patterns abstracted via hypergraphs~\cite{antelmi2023age}.
+In addition to the high-level summary, researchers also summarized the detailed use cases of SO~\cite{insight2023,antelmi2023age}, discussed 'how to ask the right questions'~\cite{ahmad2018survey,yang2014asking}, as well as analyzing the characteristics of the answers like response time~\cite{mamykina2011design} and attributes of recognized answers~\cite{nasehi2012makes}.
+Other aspects of SO like reward system\cite{wang2018users}, novice experience~\cite{chatterjee2020finding}, and social norms~\cite{cheriyan2021norm}, were also discussed in various studies.
+These studies shed light on different aspects of SO's functioning and user behavior.
+In addition to analyzing data and deriving insights, researchers have also developed tools to automate various aspects of this process, including classifier~\cite{beyer2018automatically}, datasets~\cite{baltes2018sotorrent}, and code search and recommendation tool~\cite{zagalsky2012example}.
+These tools contribute to the efficiency and comprehensiveness of SO research efforts.